srujankk/ngPOrtfolio/readme.md

 This view would use <a href="http://dev.markitondemand.com/">Markit On Demand</a> to get the stock details

-<h2>Demo</h2>
-<a href="http://justanotherportfolio.heroku.com>ngPortfolio - Just Another Portfolio</a>
+<h2>Deployment</h2>
 Automatic deployment configured for github master branch on heroku.
+<a href="http://justanotherportfolio.heroku.com target="_blank">ngPortfolio - Just Another Portfolio</a>